videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 meeting?.changeWebcam(deviceId);
 ```

-## Getting Currently Used Camera Input Device
+## Getting the Camera Device currently in use.

-- You can get camera device currently used in the meeting using `selectedCameraDevice` property of `Meeting` class.
+- You can get the camera device that is currently in use in the meeting, using the `selectedCameraDevice` property of the `Meeting` class.

 #### Example